dseeni/TechArtDemos/README.md

 Valences are sorted from min to max wherein (4,3) -> (3,4)

-A valence pair of (3,4) => Line Plane Intersection Solver!
+A Valence Pair of (3,4) => Line Plane Intersection Solver!
 ```

-In this way, each additional solver is triggered by a unique edge vertex
+In this way, each additional solver is triggered by a unique edge-vertex
-valence pair as well:
+Valence Pair as well:

 -----------------------------------------------------------------------
 **Recursive Triple Skew Solver (4,4):**